Plans for Jubilee Park

-A public engagement was held as part of the Jubilee celebrations and received nearly 200 responses.
+A public engagement was held as part of the Jubilee celebrations in 2022 and received nearly 200 responses.

 The three options to choose between were Warmley Pitch and Putt, Banjo Island and Tarzan Park.
-The most popular was Warmley Pitch and Putt and work has now begun to develop the plans.
+The most popular was Warmley Pitch and Putt.

 Initial public engagement: June to July 2022

 Public engagement completed: July 2022